Matthew's interests include writing, gaming, movies, and pretending to be Irish despite only having one Irish Great Grandparent.

 Those who visit the forest report symptoms such as nausea, anxiety, and a feeling of being watched.
 Electronic devices tend to fail, and some people claim to have seen strange figures in the background of photographs taken in the woods.

 Even more mysterious is the large clearing in the midst of the forest, where no trees or plants seems to grow.
-Known as Poiana Rotunda (The Round Meadow), from the air it can be seen as a circular patch of open grass amid a blanket of trees.
+Known as Poiana Rotunda (the Round Meadow), it can be seen from the air as a circular patch of open grass amid a blanket of trees.

 The clearing has its own stories to tell.
 In 1968, a military technician named Emil Barnea photographed what he claimed to be a UFO.
 What sets this apart from so many other UFO sightings is that Emil Barnea, a citizen of Soviet Russia, assuredly had nothing to gain from reporting it.
 In fact, he lost his job as a result.